ronin-rb/ronin-rb.github.io/site/resources/everyday_ronin.md

 Ronin, all in a handy console.
 From this Console one can perform research, scan for vulnerabilities and even exploit vulnerable targets.

-To install Ronin and the supporting libraries used in this tutorial, simply run the following command:
+To install Ronin and the supporting libraries used in this guide, simply run the following command:

     $ sudo gem install ronin